 Ab Klink says he will not take new measures to enforce it.
 A ministry spokesperson

-that there is "no need to change current policy.
-The smoking ban,
+there is "no need to change current policy.
+The smoking ban, aimed

-employees' health, came into force in July 2008.
-Small bars, which are
+health, came into force in July 2008.
+Small bars, which are often unable

-the required separate zones for smokers and non-smokers, increasingly allow
+separate zones for smokers and non-smokers, increasingly allow their clients

-to smoke indoors.
-The Supreme Court decided in April that a number of convicted
+The Supreme Court decided in April that a number of convicted owners who

 Bar odd-one out Figures collected by opinion pollster Intraval show that